-The e-dpo Internet site is hosted by Cecurity.com (www.cecurity.com), a limited company with a share capital of €1,089,000 euros, registered with the Paris Trade and Companies Register under number B 434 330 338
+Cecurity.com, a limited company with a share capital of €1,089,000, entered in the Paris Trade and Companies Register under number B 434 330 338

 Article 1.
 Definitions

 Account: depositor’s own secure electronic space from which he/she identifies him/herself for handling his/her deposits.

 Author: a natural person who materially creates a work of the mind.

 Co-author: a natural person who jointly contributes to the creation of a so-called joint authorship work.